resting-medkit/resting-medkit/README.md

 <details>
   <summary>TW: talking abt suicuide</summary>
   (THIS IS VENT WITH MY IRL EXPERIENCE W/ OTHERS AT MY SCHOOL FRIENDS,, DO NOT CONCERN ME.)
   I wish i have IRL friends like my current ones... instead no one wants me here, classmates and others verbally abuses it and wishes me to death.. everytime i tell the school staffs they either forget me or enables it...
-This is why i always draw my characters to distract me from "real world",, this is reason why i mask my feelimgs (heavily) to prevent people who care about me and my safety(this goes same with my parents.) i have really bad anger management in online and irl,, [wip i'm tired,,]
+This is why i always draw my characters to distract me from "real world",, this is reason why i mask my feelimgs (heavily) to prevent people who care about me and my safety(this goes same with my parents.) i have really bad anger management in online and irl,, if one my online friends has died(/nondir) i'm more depressed.
 </details>